How to Keep Yourself Motivated While You're Working Remotely

 Better finances: Employers have the flexibility to provide projects whenever necessary and reduce finances by savings on office spaces and facilities.

-Healthy work/ life balance: All these facilities and a healthy lifestyle boosts employee morale as well as helps them to be more close to your private life, thereby improving the work-life balance.
+Healthy work/ life balance: All these facilities and a healthy lifestyle boost employee morale as well help them to be more close to your private life, thereby improving the work-life balance.

-Despite all these, like any situation, there are also many disadvantages of remote work.
-Some of them are are mentioned below.
+Despite all these, like any situation, there are also many disadvantages of remote works.
+Some of them are given as follows.

 CONS OF REMOTE WORKING

 Difficulty in monitoring: The employers may face difficulty in managing remote employees and monitoring their overall performance.